ProseMirror/website/pages/examples/footnote/index.md

 PART(nodeview_update)

-Finally, the nodeview has to handle deselection (where it closes the sub-editor), destruction (which just calls `deselectNode` to make sure the sub-editor has been destroyed), and queries about which events and mutations should be handled by the outer editor.
+Finally, the nodeview has to handle destruction and queries about which events and mutations should be handled by the outer editor.

 PART(nodeview_end)